Skip to Content

 Visit Postman’s Park

 Postman’s Park is both touching and tragic – it was built to memorialise Londoners who died doing heroic deeds.
-You can read about their sad and sometimes grisly deaths – there are several drownings, tales of people who caught fire trying to put it out on another and more besides.
+You can read about their sad and sometimes grisly deaths – there are several drownings, tales of people who caught fire trying to put out one another and more strange tales you can’t help but marvel at.

 If you’re thinking that it sounds a bit familiar – the park actually features in the film Closer.
 Natalie Portman’s character takes her pseudonym from a plaque on the memorial at the beginning of the film.